MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-custom-visuals-certified.md

 ## Certification requirements

-To get your Power BI visual [certified](#get-a-power-bi-visual-certified), your Power BI visual must comply with the requirements listed in this section.
+To get your Power BI visual certified, your Power BI visual must comply with the requirements listed in this section.

 ### General requirements

-Your Power BI visual has to be approved by Partner Center.
-We recommend that your Power BI visual is already in [AppSource](https://appsource.microsoft.com/marketplace/apps?page=1&product=power-bi-visuals).
+All certified Power BI visuals have to be approved by Partner Center.
+We recommend that you publish your Power BI visual  in [AppSource](https://appsource.microsoft.com/marketplace/apps?page=1&product=power-bi-visuals) before submitting it for certification.
 To learn how to publish a Power BI visual to AppSource, see [Publish Power BI visuals to Partner Center](office-store.md).

-Before submitting your Power BI visual to be certified, verify that it complies with the [guidelines for Power BI visuals](guidelines-powerbi-visuals.md).
+Before submitting your Power BI visual to be certified, verify that it complies with the [guidelines for Power BI visuals](guidelines-powerbi-visuals.md), and that it [passes all the necessary tests](submission-testing.md).

 When submitting the Power BI visual, make sure that the compiled package exactly matches the submitted package.